Peter T James

 4. You must work with your supervisor to formulate a Personal Development Plan designed to address the deficiencies in your record keeping.

-5. Within 3 months of the Operative Date you must forward a copy of your Personal Development Plan to the HCPC.
+5. Within 3 months of the Operative date you must forward a copy of you Personal Development Plan to the HCPC.

 6. You must meet with your supervisor on a monthly basis to consider progress towards achieving the aims set out in your Personal Development Plan.